healeycodes/jar/README.md

 # Jar 🫙

-Jar is a toy Python framework, implemented in about 200 lines of code (see [cli.py](https://github.com/healeycodes/jar/blob/main/framework/cli.py)).
+Jar is a toy Python web framework, implemented in about 200 lines of code (see [cli.py](https://github.com/healeycodes/jar/blob/main/framework/cli.py)).

 I built it to explore some ideas around framework APIs.
 Please don't actually use it.